csuriano23/dbmate/README.md

 ### Rolling Back Migrations

-By default, dbmate doesn't know how to roll back a migration.
+By default, DBMate-Oracle doesn't know how to roll back a migration.
 In development, it's often useful to be able to revert your database to a previous state.
 To accomplish this, implement the `migrate:down` section:

 ```sql
 -- migrate:up